neo-project/neo-devpack-dotnet/src/Neo.SmartContract.Testing/README.md

 #### Methods

-It has two main methods:
+It has only one method:

-- **GetCommitteeAddress()**: Returns the address of the current chain's committee.
 - **Initialize(bool commit = false)**: Initializes the native contract with the necessary parameters for its operation.
 It's important to note that this step must usually be performed, or deploying contracts won't be possible.
-However, if using a `Storage` that already contains chain data and these contracts have been initialized,
+However, if using a `Storage` that already contains chain data and these contracts have been initialized, calling this method should be avoided.
+The `commit` argument determines whether to commit to the active `Snapshot` of the `TestStorage` (default is `false`).

 #### Example of use